zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

    is linked to an empty set of IP addresses ("Name Servers").

 3. If *Test Type* is "undelegated test", then do:
-   1. Fetch name server name and IP address or addresses using method [Get-Undel-Data] ("Undelegated Data").
+   1. Fetch name server name and IP address or addresses using Method [Get-Undel-Data] ("Undelegated Data").
    2. If the *Undelegated Data* set is empty or undefined, then output an undefined set and exit these test procedures.